nivedipagar12/PythonSamples/README.md

 # Python_Samples
-This repository contains some Python practice programs, starting at a beginner level and hopefully going up to advanced level
+This repository contains some of my Python Samples.
+It contains my practice programs from the time when I was trying to learn and pratice Python.

-List of Beginner Level Codes :

-1) Rock_Paper_Scissors : Using if, elif, else, while, break and continue
+1) Rock_Paper_Scissors : The rock, paper, scissors game using if, elif, else, while, break and continue

-2) Fibonacci_Series : Using function, global variables and pass
+2) Fibonacci_Series : Generating a fibonacci series the number of values defined by user.
+Done using functions, global variables and pass

-3) Cow_Bull_Game : Using random package, nested loops, function calls, try and except block
+3) Cow_Bull_Game : An intermediate level game, using random package, nested loops, function calls, try and except block

-4) Tic_Tac_Toe_Game : Using multiple functions, random package
+4) Tic_Tac_Toe_Game : The famous X - O game using multiple functions, random package

-List of Intermediate Level Codes (Object Oriented Programming) :
+Stepping towards Object Oriented Programming(OOP) :

-1) Black_Jack_Game : Using Classes, Objects, Attributes, Functions, Try and Except Blocks
+5) Black_Jack_Game : A simplified version of the BlackJack game using Classes, Objects, Attributes, Functions, Try and Except Blocks